Deepen Your Yoga at Imagine

 Cost per class: $75, may be applied towards teacher training if selected for the program.

-Yoga Master Classes for 2018
+Yoga Master Classes

 All classes go from 12:30pm - 3:30pm and include manual, practice, instruction and discussion time.